 P57(x,y) ⊃ E60(y)

 P58 has section definition (defines section)

+Deprecated, use instead P1

 P59 has section (is located on or within)

 Domain: E18 Physical Thing

 Range: E53 Place

 Quantification: one to many (0,n:0,1)

 Scope note: This property links an area, i.e., an instance of E53 Place to the instance of E18 Physical Thing upon which it is found.
 This area may either be identified by a name, or by a geometry in terms of a coordinate system adapted to the shape of the respective instance of E18 Physical Thing.
 Typically, names identifying sections of physical objects are composed of the name of a kind of part and the name of the object itself, such as "The poop deck of H.M.S.
 Victory", which is composed of "poop deck" and "H.M.S.
 Victory".